How Are Queen Bees Born

 The Role of Royal Jelly: The Queen-Making Substance

 Royal jelly, a milky, white substance secreted by young worker bees, is the key ingredient in creating a queen.
-This remarkable secretion isn't simply food; it's a cocktail of proteins, sugars, lipids, and other bioactive compounds that trigger a dramatic developmental transformation in a bee larva.
+Even so, this remarkable secretion isn't simply food; it's a cocktail of proteins, sugars, lipids, and other bioactive compounds that trigger a dramatic developmental transformation in a bee larva.
 While all bee larvae initially receive royal jelly for the first few days of their lives, the larvae destined to become queens are fed it exclusively throughout their entire larval development.

 This continuous supply of royal jelly is crucial.
-It activates specific genes responsible for the development of the queen's reproductive organs, resulting in a larger, longer-lived, and reproductively potent female.
+Still, it activates specific genes responsible for the development of the queen's reproductive organs, resulting in a larger, longer-lived, and reproductively potent female.
 Without this exclusive diet, a female larva would develop into a worker bee, a sterile female with undeveloped ovaries.
 The difference in development is striking – a worker bee's ovaries remain rudimentary, while the queen bee develops fully functional ovaries capable of producing thousands of eggs daily.

 The Process of Queen Rearing: A Hive's Response to Need